Salt Dough Ornaments

 - Cookie sheet

-Here are some occupational therapy approved tips and tricks to target specific skills:
+Below are some occupational therapy tips and tricks to target specific skills:

 - Modeling – Demonstrate to your child ways to interact with different wet and sticky textures.
 Do not force them to play!
 Allow them to join in as they feel comfortable.